MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

    - **azure subs** with **azure subs managed**
    - **az400-webapp-NAME** with a globally unique name of the web app to be deployed, for example, the string **eshoponweb-lab-perm-** followed by a random six-digit number.

 1. Update the YAML file to use the **eShopOnWebSelfPool** agent pool.
-To accopmlish this, set the **pool** section to the following value:
+To accomplish this, set the **pool** section to the following value:

    ```yaml
      jobs: